tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LP-03-Ins_ML_Trading.md

   ![random-forest-model-plot-2](Images/random-forest-model-plot-2.png)

-* Finally, calculating the cumulative return by multiplying the daily returns (actual results) against the predicted values shows that the model would have unfortunately lost money from 09-15-2019 to 09-25-2019 trading on BTC/USD hourly prices.
+* Finally, calculating the cumulative returns of the model by multiplying the daily returns (actual results) against the predicted values shows that the model would have unfortunately lost money from 09-15-2019 to 09-25-2019 trading on BTC/USD hourly prices.
 This is to be expected, however, as the process for training and using a trading model can be straightforward, but the ability to create a sophisticated trading model that outperforms markets is not--otherwise, there would be no more finance jobs as machines would run the markets!

   ![Images/model-cumulative-returns-plot.png](Images/model-cumulative-returns-plot.png)

+* Multiplying the cumulative returns of the model against an initial capital allocation serves to visualize the performance of the model in terms of capital.

   ![model-cumulative-returns-plot-backtest](Images/model-cumulative-returns-plot-backtest.png)